 Interested in hearing how the newly launched Pride of the Profs marching band at Rowan University prepares for game day?
 On September 16th, 2023, The Pride of the Profs Marching Band made their game day debut at the home football game between Rowan University and Ursinus College.
 After months of preparation, the day finally came […]

-Leadership, Passion & Purpose Through Vietnamese Student Association
+Leadership Through Vietnamese Student Association

-A Highlight of Student Life at Rowan University Meet Cindy Nguyen, a rising senior biochemistry major, with minors in neuroscience and psychology.
-She is a commuter from Voorhees, New Jersey, and is here to discuss her role as president in the Vietnamese Student Association.
+A Highlight of Student Life at Rowan University Meet Cindy N. a rising senior biochemistry major, with minors in neuroscience and psychology.
+She is a commuter and is here to discuss her role as president in the Vietnamese Student Association.
 Can you describe the goals of the Vietnamese Student Association?
-“With VSA, […]
+“With VSA, we strive to unite […]

-10 Ways To Support Rowan LGBTQIA+ During Pride Month and Beyond
+10 Ways To Support LGBTQIA+ During Pride Month and Beyond

 Rowan Supports the LGBTQIA+ Community 365 As the first sun rises in the month of June, love is in the air with the beginning of Pride month!
 With that being said, here are ten ways you can celebrate and support the LGBTQIA+ community throughout the month of June and beyond here at Rowan University.
 Many […]

 Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-This story is by Dabany Garris, senior psychology major with a concentration in child behavioral services.
+This story is by Dabany G. senior psychology major with a concentration in child behavioral services.
 Grief is something you can not fully understand unless you experience it.
 The anger, […]

 Seasons of Life by Suzie Tse